Phase transitions and spin-state of iron in FeO at the conditions of Earth's deep interior

 Iron monoxide, w\"ustite (Fe$_{1-x}$O), is among the most representative of compounds making up the terrestrial planets: as an electrically insulating oxide, it is akin to the constituents of rocky mantles, yet it can also be a metallic alloy, such as comprises planetary cores \cite{Ringwood77,Anderson89,Rubie04}.
-Because it is likely a major component of Earth's core, and may also be present near the mantle-core boundary due to interactions between Earth's rocky and liquid-metal regions, characterization of w\"ustite at high pressures and temperatures is fundamental to understanding the nature and evolution of our planet's deep interior \cite{Yagi85,Knittle91,Fei94,Fei96,Mao96,Ozawa11b}.
-Notably, this one oxide exhibits a richness of condensed-matter phenomena that can significantly influence mantle convection, plume stability and other aspects of planetary internal dynamics, including i) crystal-structural phase transformations and melting; ii) electronic (e.g., insulator-metal) transitions; and iii) spin transitions that affect atomic structure, size and magnetic moments \cite{Manga96,Lin13}.
-An end-member of magnesiow\"ustite [(Mg, Fe)O], the second most abundant mineral of Earth's mantle, w\"ustite exhibits spin transitions and other key features of our planet's most abundant but more complex mineral compound, (Mg,Fe)SiO$_3$ bridgmanite \cite{Lin13}.
+Because it is likely a major component of Earth's core, and may also be present near the mantle-core boundary due to interactions between Earth's rocky and liquid-metal regions, characterization of w\"ustite at high pressures and temperatures is fundamental to understanding the nature and evolution of our and other planets deep interior \cite{Yagi85,Knittle91,Fei94,Fei96,Mao96,Ozawa11b,Coppari21}.
+Notably, this one oxide exhibits a richness of condensed-matter phenomena that can significantly influence mantle convection, plume stability and other aspects of planetary internal dynamics, including crystal-structural phase transformations and melting, electronic (e.g., insulator-to-metal) transitions, and spin-state transitions that affect atomic structure and magnetic moments \cite{Manga96,Lin13}.
+An end-member of magnesiow\"ustite [(Mg, Fe)O], the second most abundant mineral of Earth's mantle, w\"ustite exhibits (under pressure) spin-state transitions and other key features of our planet's most abundant but more complex mineral compound, (Mg,Fe)SiO$_3$ bridgmanite \cite{Lin13}.